Zengineers/latex-editor/README.md

 ### Usage
 <br>

-Run the executable jar found in the repo.
+Run the executable jar found in releases.
 <br>
 Alternatively, the application is also ready to be imported into Eclipse IDE.